imbroisi/medium-react-webp/README.md

 ## Conclusion

-You can see the final result from the example-project here:
+You can see the final production result from the example-project here:

 https://imbroisi.github.io/medium-react-webp/

-I hope you enjoy the results.
+I hope you enjoy the results in your project.

 *"If you don't use WebP in you projects, you will be assimilated.<br />
 Resistance is futile. "*<br />